-If the examination is rated "unsatisfactory" by any member(s) of the committee, the member(s) making that evaluation shall communicate the major deficiencies to the student and make a collective decision as to the format and scope of the revised or new examination.
-All faculty readers who read the first exam will evaluate the revised exam unless a change in readers has been approved by the department head/chair or designee.
-Once again, a satisfactory or excellent rating must be awarded by all readers for the student to pass the revised examination, and should one or more readers judge the performance unsatisfactory, the readers shall meet to review the student's performance.
+If the examination is rated "unsatisfactory" by any member(s) of the committee, the member(s) making that evaluation shall communicate the major deficiencies to the student and make a collective decision as to the format and scope of the revised or new examination, if applicable.
+All faculty readers who rated the first exam "unsatisfactory" will evaluate the revised exam.
+A satisfactory or excellent rating must be awarded by all readers for the student to pass the revised examination, and should one or more readers judge the second exam unsatisfactory, the readers shall meet to review the student's performance.
 If extenuating circumstances exist that warrant a third attempt, the advisor may request approval from the department head/chair or designee.
-Students shall normally be permitted two attempts to pass each of the Qualifying Examinations.
+Students shall normally be permitted two attempts to pass each of the qualifying examinations.